TeamEver/everblock/README.md

 - `[evercontact type="select" label="You are" values="Man,Woman,Other"]` to display a select field with the label "You are" and the options "Man, Woman, Other"
 - `[evercontact type="radio" label="You are" values="Man,Woman,Other"]` is the same as select, but using radio buttons instead of select
 - `[evercontact type="checkbox" label="You are" values="Man,Woman,Other"]` is the same as select, but using checkboxes instead of select
+- `[evercontact type="multiselect" label="You are" values="Man,Woman,Other"]` to display a multiple select field with the label "You are" and the options "Man, Woman, Other"
 - `[evercontact type="file" label="Attachment"]` to display a file upload field
 - `[evercontact type="hidden" label="Hidden field"]` to display a hidden field that will have the label and value "Hidden field"
 - `[evercontact type="sento" label="me@email.fr"]` to display the recipient's email in a coded way.
 The recipient's email will not be clearly displayed on the pages.
 Not using this means sending the email to the email address defined in your store by default.
 You can specify multiple emails by separating them with commas.
 Be sure to use the EI Captcha module to secure email sending.